Justin Blackmon: Professional career

 Blackmon decided not to participate in any workouts at the NFL Combine, instead performing at Oklahoma State's Pro Day.
-He was considered the best wide receiver in the 2012 NFL Draft and predicted to go early in the first round.
-He has been compared to Anquan Boldin and Terrell Owens.
+He was considered the best wide receiver in the 2012 NFL draft and predicted to go early in the first round.
+He had been compared to Anquan Boldin and Terrell Owens.
 He was drafted by the Jacksonville Jaguars with the fifth pick in the first round of the draft.
 Jacksonville traded up with the Tampa Bay Buccaneers to draft him, exchanging their number seven selection and a fourth round pick for Tampa Bay's spot.
 Blackmon was the highest drafted player from Oklahoma State since Barry Sanders in 1989.

-Blackmon scored his first career touchdown on November 4, 2012 against the Detroit Lions.
+Blackmon scored his first career touchdown on November 4, 2012, against the Detroit Lions.
 On November 18, in a game against the Houston Texans, Blackmon had seven receptions for 236 yards.
-The 236 yards were third-most for an NFL rookie, the most since Jerry Rice as well as the second-most in a game in franchise history, trailing only 291 yards by Jimmy Smith in a September 2000 game at the Baltimore Ravens.
+The 236 yards were third-most for an NFL rookie, (currently the fourth-most), the most since Jerry Rice had 241 in his rookie season of 1985, 27 years previously; as well as the second-most in a game in Jaguars franchise history, trailing only 291 yards by Jimmy Smith in a September 2000 game at the Baltimore Ravens.
 Blackmon combined with Andre Johnson (273 yards on 14 receptions) to have the most receiving yards in a game by two players on different teams.
 Blackmon finished his 2012 season with 64 receptions and 865 yards receiving, both of which led all NFL rookies.
 Blackmon also led all rookie receivers in first downs.
 His 81-yard touchdown reception against Houston was the longest pass completion to any rookie.
+He was named to the PFWA All-Rookie Team.